kpwydra/dc-magnetic-data-calculator/README-dev.md

 \sum_i \chi_{Di} = [6 \times (-6.24) + 5 \times (-2.93) + (-43.0) + 3 \times (-4.6)] \times 10^{-6} \ \mathrm{cm^3 \ mol^{-1}} = -108.89 \times 10^{-6} \ \mathrm{cm^3 \ mol^{-1}}
 $$

-To calculate the sum $\sum_i \lambda_i \quad$, the only Pascal's constant that we have to account is this related to benzene ring.
-In fact, the Table 2 in the article does not list any Pascal’s constants corresponding to bonds involving arsenic, so those values were assume to be equal to $0 \ cm^3 \ mol^{-1}$.
+To calculate the sum $\sum_i \lambda_i$, the only Pascal's constant that we have to account is this related to benzene ring.
+In fact, the Table 2 in the article does not list any Pascal’s constants corresponding to bonds involving arsenic, so those values were assume to be equal to $0 \ \mathrm{cm^3 \ mol^{-1}}$.
 We have:

 $$
 \sum_i \lambda_i \quad = \lambda_{benzene} = -1.4 \times 10^{-6} \ \mathrm{cm^3 \ mol^{-1}}